The Atheist Bible, CC-BY Fabian M. Suchanek

 Even if you could disprove evolution, you'd still need to prove your god did it.

-Science has not yet settled on an explanation for this phenomenon.
-One possibility is that our universe is just one out of millions 7, all of which would have different values for the natural constants.
-Only in one of them would life have emerged — and this is, of course, the one in which we live.
+Science has not yet settled on an explanation.
+One possibility is that our Universe is just one out of millions19, all of which would have different values for the natural constants.
+Only in one of them would life have emerged, and this is, of course, the one in which we live.
 Or there could be some yet undiscovered physical laws that constrain the constants so that they cannot have any other value.
-Or possible still, life could exist in universes with different constants in combinations not yet imagined.

-However, even if the search for reasons for the values of the natural constants is ongoing, this does not mean that God must be the reason.
-As we’ve discussed, it could be any other god instead of the Abrahamic one (for example Gayatri).
-It could even have been several gods .
-More likely, though, there could be a purely natural explanation.
-History shows us that many phenomena that were once ascribed to the gods (such as the rain, the movement of the sun, the seasons, lightening, etc.) can now be explained by science.
-That should make us careful when we postulate gods behind the unknown.
+However, even if the search for answers is ongoing, this does not mean that God must be the answer.
+As we’ve discussed, it could be any other god instead of the Abrahamic one (for example, Gaia).
+It could even have been several gods (as in Shintoism).
+More likely, though, there is a purely natural explanation.
+History shows us that many phenomena that were once ascribed to the gods (such as rain, the seasons, lightning, the movement of the Sun, etc.) can now be explained by purely natural processes.
+That should make us careful when postulating gods behind the unknown.

-We should actually not postulate a god at all, if we want to find the answer to the question.
-This is because filling the spot with a god impedes an open enquiry into the question.
+If we really wanted to find the answer to the question, we should not actually postulate any god at all.
+This is because filling the spot with a god presupposes an answer and, thus, impedes open enquiry into the question.

 Science says: We don’t know, but we’re trying to shed light on it.